zoleak/personal_website_2022/content/Plots/gallery.md

 # Order that this section appears on the page.
 weight: 66

-title: Example plots I've created
+title: Example plots I've created using MATLAB, Python and R
 subtitle:

 design: